What about the Environment.

 Relativity would say the board and water moving past it are unaware of which is moving, and which is sitting still.
 If the speed and shape are the same, the feel will be the same.
 I have done a lot of wake surfing and I am aware of the difference of the feel under your feet.
 The water moves too fast for such a small wave.
-The lip can’t push you back down onto the face like an ocean wave does.
+The lip can’t push you back down onto the face like an ocean wave does so floaters don't work.
 The shape of the wave is wrong.
 If you go back and review every picture of a river wave or flow rider you will find the water is moving too fast and the shape is off or way off.

 By getting the speed and shape correct River Surf Systems will feel more like ocean surfing.
 The experience will still be different, but so is Kelly Slater's Wave.